On the Minimum Attainable Risk in Permutation Invariant Problems: Permutation invariant problems

+By the general invariance principle, permutation invariant problems naturally call to restrict attention to permutation invariant {\em rules}\footnote{It is more accurate to refer to rules satisfying \eqref{eq:pi-rule}, which in the compound decision case reduces to \eqref{eq:cd-pi}, as permutation {\em equivariant}, but we keep ``invariant" for terminological consistency.}, namely, to procedures $\delta$ satisfying that for every $\bY\in \calY^n$ ,

+and recall the definition of $\tilde{\tau}$ in Definition \ref{def:pi}.
+In the special case of a compound decision problem $\tilde{\tau}(\ba,\by) = \ba_{\tau}$, and \eqref{eq:pi-rule} becomes \eqref{eq:cd-pi}; we need the more general form \eqref{eq:pi-rule}, involving $\tilde{\tau}$, for the principle to apply beyond the compound decision setting, i.e.~to generalize the condition to every PI problem per Definition \ref{def:pi}.
+For any PI problem, we let $\calD^{PI} $ be the collection of all PI rules, and we let $\calD^{PI}_0 = \calD^{PI} \cap \calD_0$ be the collection of all {\em feasible} PI rules.

-the set of all PI rules in $\calD$, remembering that $\calD$ is defined as the set of rules that meet the minimum requirements in the problem statement.
-Because adding the PI requirement on $\delta$ is natural when the problem is PI, we consider $\calD^*$ to be really the largest class of decision rules one could consider.
-The following simple property of PI rules will be instrumental in the next section.
+Because adding the PI requirement on $\delta$ is so natural when the problem itself is PI, we consider $\calD^{PI}_0$ to be really the largest class of decision rules one could possibly consider.
+The following simple property of PI rules will be leveraged in the next section.

 \begin{lemma} Consider a decision problem in the framework of Section \ref{sec:unified}.
 If the problem is PI, then for any PI rule $\delta$ and for any $\btheta$,

 \end{lemma}